 These digital transformations and the rising influence of Industrial IoT are presenting industries with lucrative new opportunities that can improve efficiencies and drive growth.
 For this to happen, two diametrically opposed networks need to bridge the divide and converge.
 This is easier said than done.

 Read the following insights on how the industries can benefit from IT and OT integration.

 Historically, the IT and OT groups have clashed rather than collaborated.
 The disconnect that lies between them comes from their previous isolation.
-They’ve always been relatively independent of each other, operating with different goals and made up of individuals from contrasting work backgrounds.
+They’ve always been independent of each other, operating with different goals and made up of individuals from contrasting work backgrounds.

-The Benefits of Convergence
+Benefits of IT OT Convergence